weuc/weuc.eu/_sections/faq.md

   - question: Is food included?
     answer: |
       Absolutely YES!
-During the Workshops on Friday we will have some snacks and a sundowner in the evening.
 On Saturday and Sunday we will have lunch together and also snacks with fruits, cakes and coffee afterwards.
 On Saturday evening we organized a dinner for all of us.
 The only occasion where we don’ t serve food is the cocktail event on Friday evening.

   - question: Who is organizing this event?
     answer: |